Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 7. Vaucher P, Druais PL, Waldvogel S, Favrat B. Effect of iron supplementation on fatigue in nonanemic menstruating women with low ferritin: a randomized controlled trial.
 CMAJ.
 2012;184(11):1247-1254.

 8. Burden RJ, Morton K, Richards T, Whyte GP, Pedlar CR.
 Is iron treatment beneficial in, iron-deficient but non-anaemic (IDNA) endurance athletes?
-A meta-analysis.
+A systematic review and meta-analysis.
 Br J Sports Med.
 2015;49(21):1389-1397.

 FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 The products discussed on this page are not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare professional before starting any supplement regimen.